My Account

 • Set targets to reduce carbon emissions and energy consumption across their supply chains.

-In general, we believe regulators should establish more stringent labor and environmental standards for fashion industry suppliers.
-We also see an opportunity for fashion brands that support better working conditions and seek to meaningfully reduce waste to increase market share and customer loyalty.
+We see an opportunity for fashion brands that support better working conditions and find ways to reduce waste to meaningfully increase market share and customer loyalty.

 What can companies and consumers do to change the fashion industry?